ryanstraits/ryanstraits.github.io/_posts/2008-03-22-wee-bit-o-catchup.md

 In addition, I'm also keenly aware that there's a high probability that I will be the only one reading this anyways.

 So there's that.

+---

+*Note: This was originally posted on a old blog of mine.
+Most of the references, links and jokes are probably dead.*